Selling Doctor Who

 After a 1985 sales showcase in Nassau, several more Caribbean countries were added to the list.

-In 1985, the BBC reissued all the available and complete Hartnell, Troughton and Pertwee stories to the United States and Canada, with Australia and New Zealand also picking up these back-catalogue packages by the turn of the century.
+In 1985, the BBC reissued all the available and complete Hartnell, Troughton and Pertwee stories to the United States and Canada, with Australia and New Zealand also taking up serials from the back-catalogue.

 From 1986, the BBC tempted more countries in Europe, following the October 1985 MIPCOM TV fair in Cannes.